 Performance is always a key concern for organisations who are considering introducing remote working for the first time.
 The good news is that research supports off-site development teams when it comes to productivity.
 The most recent GitLab Global Developer Survey found that remote teams outperformed on-site teams, demonstrating “greater collaboration, better documentation and transparency and ultimately more mature security practices, compared to in-office teams.”
 Remote teams were also found to be 23% more likely to have good insight into what their colleagues were working on.

 Does remote working work for start-ups?

 There is some discussion around whether remote working is the most effective option for start-ups.
 It can be difficult, in the most embryonic stages of a business, to have employees who are distributed – conventional wisdom says that employees should be physically together to provide the most value in the development of a new product.
 However, this is being challenged by those start-ups who are leveraging remote teams to expand quickly.
 InVision – the digital product design platform – is a good example of a start-up that has taken remote working to the extreme, with 800 employees and no offices.

 Only your organisation can decide if remote working is a feasible option for your development team.
 However, if you can find creative solutions to offer greater flexibility to candidates – even for a proportion of the working week – the benefits could be impressive, allowing you to access high-performing development talent around the world.

-If you’re looking for exceptional technology talent or searching for your next role, Xcede can help.
-Visit our technology page to find out more about what we can offer.
+If you’re looking for exceptional technology talent or searching for your next role, Xcede's tech recruiters can help.